soodoku/tldr/summaries/13_calculated_risks.md

 ### Illusion of Certainty

 Perceptual systems "automatically transform uncertainty into certainty, as depth ambiguities and depth illusions illustrate."

-    - Depth illusion illustrated by Roger Shepard’s “Turning the Tables,”
+- Depth illusion illustrated by Roger Shepard's "Turning the Tables"
 - Necker cube --- ambiguous depth
 - "often wrong but never in doubt"
 - "human perceptual system constructs representations of three-dimensional objects from incomplete information"
 - "Our perceptual systems assume that a line of a given length on the retina that extends into depth is actually longer than one that does not and corrects for that"
 - The perceptual system analyzes incomplete and ambiguous information and “sells” its best guess to conscious experience as a definite product. ...
 Look back at the two tables; they will still appear to be different shapes.
 Even if one understands what is happening, the unconscious continues to deliver the same perception
 - "Helmholtz coined the term “unconscious inference” to refer to the inferential nature of perception."

 ### Miscommunication of Risk

 Three major forms of risk communication that invite miscommunication:

-1. use of single-event probabilities. e.g. there is a 30% chance it will rain tomorrow
+1. **Use of single-event probabilities.** e.g. there is a 30% chance it will rain tomorrow
     + cannot be proven wrong/right
     + people can interpret statement as 30% of area will get rain, 30% of the day it will rain, 30% of the days like tomorrow will get rain

-2. relative risks
+2. **Relative risks**
-    + "“People with high cholesterol can rapidly reduce . . . their risk of death by 22 per cent by taking a widely prescribed drug called pravastatin"
+    + "People with high cholesterol can rapidly reduce . . . their risk of death by 22 per cent by taking a widely prescribed drug called pravastatin"
         * "Studies indicate that a majority of people think that out of 1,000 people with high cholesterol, 220 of these will be saved"
             - Of the 1000 people who took p for 5 years, 32 died in treat vs. 41 died in control.
-    * Fix = absolute risk reduction or NNT (here, it is 9 in 1000 or 1 in 111)
+    * **Fix** = absolute risk reduction or NNT (here, it is 9 in 1000 or 1 in 111)

-3. conditional probabilities:
+3. **Conditional probabilities**
-    - fix = use natural frequencies
+    - **Fix** = use natural frequencies

 ### Natural Frequencies

 "The probability that a woman of age 40 has breast cancer is about 1 percent.
 If she has breast cancer, the probability that she tests positive on a screening mammogram is 90 percent.
 If she does not have breast cancer, the probability that she nevertheless tests positive is 9 percent.
 What are the chances that a woman who tests positive actually has breast cancer?"

 vs.

 "Think of 100 women.
 One has breast cancer, and she will probably test positive.
 Of the 99 who do not have breast cancer, 9 will also test positive.
 Thus, a total of 10 women will test positive.
 How many of those who test positive actually have breast cancer?"

 * Create a tree

   Of the 1000:
     - 992 no cancer
         + 70 positive
         + 922 negative